SpenseFML/skyline/README.md

 With(out) display
 With(out) hotswap sockets

-If you want to mix and match, the world is your oister, just print what you need, every version has files for both sides.
+If you want to mix and match, the world is your oyster, just print what you need, every version has files for both sides.
 Just look at the prints and pictures to see what is in your budget and what is usefull for you :)

 ## The whats and whys
 This isn't my first self-designed keyboard and I hope it isn't my last.